ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

 #### Setup Alert (Old) Policy

-The older Alert Policies technology of NewRelic allows to define the monitor of URLs for application availability/Downtime while the new ones yet do not support this.
+The older Alert Policies technology of New Relic allows to define the monitor of URLs for application availability/Downtime while the new ones yet do not support this.
 Therefore a old Policy type is needed at this stage.

 #####  Alert (Old) Policy for Applications Availability

-- Login into NewRelic UI
+- Login into New Relic UI
 - Select `APM -> Alerts` from the top menu bar (please do not use directly `Alerts` from the top menu).
 - Select `Application policies` from the left menu tree.
 - Create a new policy called `BlueCompute` by creating the `Create application policy` button, enter the name `BlueCompute` and select `Create` button.